raneric/playwright-automation-service/README.md

 - Logging into the application
 - Navigating through pages
-- Filling claim management forms
+- Filling forms
-- Searching for products from an order list page
+- Searching data
-- Validating product information
+- Validating informations
 - Extracting data from the UI
 - Returning structured results to the API caller